hliang/MoodTube/README.md

 # MoodTube
 Discover the music your face wants to hear

+Upload an image of your face to listen to a playlist that caters to your current mood!

 <img alt="moodtube-logo" src="./assets/images/moodtube.png" width="200" height="200">

 Give it a try: http://hliang.github.com/MoodTube